 Multidimensional arrays are a means of storing values in several dimensions.
-For example, an array in two dimensions can be likened to a matrix and an array in three dimensions can be likened to a cube.
+For example, an array in two dimensions can be likened to a matrix and an array in three dimensions can be compared to a cube.
 In Python, multidimensional arrays are usually created using the NumPy library.

-A dataframe is similar to an Excel sheet, i.e. a table of rows and columns.
+A dataframe is similar to an Excel sheet, i.e., a table of rows and columns.
 A typical Pandas dataframe may look as follows:

 To convert an array to a dataframe with Python you need to 1) have your NumPy array (e.g., np_array), and 2) use the pd.DataFrame() constructor like this:

 df = pd.DataFrame(np_array, columns=[‘Column1’, ‘Column2’]).
 Remember, that each column in your NumPy array needs to be named with columns.
 If you use this parameter, that is.

 Now, you may also need to go the other way around.
 That is, you may need to convert your Pandas dataframe to a NumPy array.